Stocks are tentative ahead of bank earnings

 Japan's Nikkei rose 0.7 percent, Hong Kong's Hang Seng edged up 0.2 percent and China's Shanghai Composite was up nearly 0.3 percent.

-In Europe, London's FTSE added 0.3 percent, Germany's DAX gained 0.1 percent and France's CAC slipped 0.1 percent.
+In Europe, London's FTSE slipped 0.1 percent, Germany's DAX was lower by 0.2 percent and France's CAC declined 0.4 percent.

 The promise of the trade deal between the U.S. and China has helped lift markets in recent weeks, easing investors’ concerns of further escalation in the costly conflict.